How Divorce Affects Professional Practices: Doctors, Lawyers, and Consultants

 Possibly.
 While California law may void certain provisions after divorce, some assets—like retirement accounts or life insurance—follow beneficiary designations that must be changed manually.

-You should review and update your will, trust, power of attorney, advance health care directive, and all beneficiary designations for financial and insurance accounts.
+Generally, you should review and update your will, trust, power of attorney, advance health care directive, and all beneficiary designations for financial and insurance accounts.